It's easy to feel at a loss when putting together a business plan for investors, as it's a task that many entrepreneurs find pretty daunting.

 Many questions arise when trying to prepare an effective business plan: where do I begin?
 How do I proceed?
 How should I organise my plan?
 What should I include in it?

-If your head is fried, then don't worry - as The Business Plan Shop is here with 7 tips for putting together a business plan for investors.
+If your head is fried, then don't worry - as The Business Plan Shop is here with 7 business plan tips for putting together an attractive plan for investors.

 Any business plan should start with a market analysis.
 This includes a detailed analysis of supply and demand on the market.
 The main goal of the market analysis is to confirm there is an untapped business opportunity within your area.